 The crash happened at Octavia and Oak streets at 6:20 a.m. when a 2007 Peterbilt tractor-trailer truck carrying four cars collided with the Ford shuttle bus taking UCSF employees to San Francisco General Hospital.

-Even if the bus did run a red light, the semi truck driver may have been partially at fault if he was speeding or distracted.
-Liability in these cases can be complex.
+Even if a bus runs a red light, a semi truck driver that hits it may be partially at fault if he was speeding or distracted.
+Liability in bus accident personal injury and wrongful death cases can be complex.
+Contact our bus accident lawyers for a free consultation.